dyrdadev/first-person-controller-for-unity/README.md

 ## R3

 The controller depends on [R3](https://github.com/Cysharp/R3).
 R3 is the implementation of [ReactiveX](http://reactivex.io/) for Unity.
 Unfortunately, it is not possible to add it as a dependency because Unity doesn’t support Git URLs for indirect dependencies.
 R3 has to be installed manually in your project that uses the First Person Controller.
-R3 is available [as UPM package](https://github.com/neuecc/UniRx#upm-package).
+An installation guide is available [here](https://github.com/Cysharp/R3#unity).

-If you want to learn R3 to extend the controller or use it for other components, I recommend the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles.
+If you want to learn reactive programming in games to extend the controller or use it for other components, I recommend the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles (Implemented with UniRx).
 Also check out the official material of [R3](https://github.com/Cysharp/R3) and [ReactiveX](http://reactivex.io/).

 > **_NOTE:_** The tutorial series by Tyler Coles is about the predecessor UniRx, not R3.
 However, much of the syntax has remained between the versions, with the biggest change being the change from `IObserver`/`IObservable` to the classes provided by R3 `Observer`/`Observable`, respectively.